StoneCypher/jssm/src/doc_md/Shootout.md

 ### (created) `stately` states of matter, 24 lines

-Stately did not have a states of matter example.
+`stately` did not have a states of matter example.
 I made this, following [this unrelated machine](https://github.com/fschaefer/Stately.js#examples) as a style guide.